 H5.
 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
 NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
 The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average οf nrivate loans average UI.
+Diivate ivans.

-Source/Type of Loans Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per-undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-1,210 45% \$ 29,283 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loans Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate-borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+1,247 42.79% \$30,641 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-1,158 43% \$ 29,136 c) Institutional loan programs.
-142 5% \$ 8,102 d) State loan programs.
-0 0% \$ 0 e) Private alternative loans made by a bank or lender.
-227 8% \$ 34,662 icate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree- nonresident aliens: Institutional need-based scholarship or grant aid is available V Institutional non-need-based scholarship or grant aid is available Institutional scholarship and grant aid is not available If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid: 47 Average dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: \$ 5,067 Total dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: \$ 238 163
+1,205 41.35% \$23,554 c) Institutional loan programs.
+143 4.90% \$8,762 d) State loan programs.
+0 0.00% \$0 e) Private alternative loans made by a bank or lender.
+218 7.48% \$34,793

-Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)
+Aid to Undergraduate Degree-seeking Nonresident Aliens

+(Note: Report numbers and dollar amounts for the same academic year checked in item H1.)